HydraMeshnet/developer-portal/dac.md

-# IoP DAC (Project Morpheus)
+# IOP DAC (Project Morpheus)

-Decentralized Access Control framework based on <a href="https://w3c.github.io/did-core">W3C standards</a> to store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable credentials/claims (VCs) off-ledger.
+Decentralized Access Control framework based on <a href="https://w3c.github.io/did-core">W3C standards</a> to provide SSI solutions, store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable credentials/claims (VCs) off-ledger.

 This page gives you a detailed overview of DAC's architecture, API and SDK that provides an easy integration with other apps and tools.

-## What is IoP DAC?
+## What is IOP DAC?

 DAC is a decentralized identity and access management (IAM) framework, therefore it can manage and verify access control requirements of interconnected organizations in a single system.